• Skip to primary navigation

 2. Replace Zeros with Dash in Excel

-Another way of dealing with zero values in Excel is to replace zeros with dash (-).
-This can be achieved using custom number formatting option as available in Excel.
+Another way of dealing with zero values in Excel is to replace them with dash (-).
+This can be achieved by using the Custom Number Formatting option as available in Microsoft Excel.

 1. Select the Entire Data in which you want to replace zeros with dash.